seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 ### Score entire rounds at once.

 Like a good crossword puzzle, a good trivia round may not be solveable top-to-bottom on the first try.
 Ask 10 questions, write 10 answers, score 10 answers.
-Scoring every question as you go introduces a lot of time pressure and sucks out a lot of the fun of rooting around in your subconscious for the answer.
-It feels like an exam, except that even exams don't do this.
+Scoring every question as you go introduces a lot of time pressure and sucks out a lot of the fun of rooting around in your subconscious for the answer that you didn't get immediately.
+It's worse than a school exam.

-Scoring-as-you-go also eliminates the possibility of being able to figure out a round's theme (if present), and then go back and cross-check your answers against the theme.
-This makes theme rounds more of a chore and less of a reward.
+Score-as-you-go also eliminates the possibility of (1) being able to figure out a round's theme (if present) and cross-checking against previous answers, and (2) any deep or nonobvious references that need thinking.
+That unnecessarily limits the scope of available questions and encourages a shallow obvious-question-yields-immediate-answer style.

-### Ask locally-relevant versions of questions.

-I was onced asked a question about something that had happened to Steph Curry a week or so before.
-I had no idea what it was because I don't follow basketball, but it was definitely my fault because I was in San Francisco.

-At the un-fun trivia, I was asked a question about who took Brett Favre's place in a game in 2007.
-Not only was that 17 years out of date, but it was for a team thousands of miles away.
-I didn't consider the fact that I got it wrong my fault, even though every football fan considers it obvious.

-The distinction I'm trying to make here is that the Steph Curry question isn't purely a sports question.
-It's also asking "do you pay attention to things that are important to people around you, even if they aren't important to you?"
-The Brett Favre question, by contrast, is a curt "do you watch football?".
-The former is both much more engaging in its flavor and delivery, and gives a glimmer of hope to those who aren't basketball fans.

-(Yes, I understand these are different sports, but in trivia, all sports are generally considered to be a single category together.
-Kind of like all history is one category.)

 ### Provide context instead of just stating the question outright.